containers/nri-plugins/docs/resource-policy/installation.md

    chart, refer to the [table](#helm-parameters) below, which describes the available parameters that can be modified before installation.
-It's important to note that specifying the namespace (using `--namespace`) is crucial when installing the Helm chart, as failing to do so may result in broken YAML manifests.
+It's important to note that specifying the namespace (using `--namespace`) is crucial when installing the Helm chart.
+If no namespace is specified, the manifests will be installed in the default namespace.

     ```sh
     helm install topology-aware --namespace kube-system deployment/helm/resource-management-policies/topology-aware/